S3-EU 1 : 1° CYCLE LICENCE

 Objectives

-To approach complexity in architecture, by conceiving an architecture at the crossroads of three questions:
+Tackle complexity in architecture, by conceiving architecture at the crossroads of three issues:

-1- a project site envisaged in its broad vision, from the angle of the environment, that is to say in a material and socio-cultural dimension (cf. project theory course) and which engages the students in an objective and subjective, descriptive and prospective reading
+1- a project site seen in its broadest vision, from the angle of the environment, i.e. in a material and socio-cultural dimension (cf. project theory course) and which engages students in an objective and subjective, descriptive and prospective reading

-... and at the crossroads of three scales: the great landscape, the architectural space, the material implemented.
+... and at the crossroads of three scales: the larger landscape, architectural space and the materials used.

 Content